noelkun/list_methods/README.md

 # list_methods
-#Not cheating obviously...
-Just copy pasting things in cs lab ..... so obviously no cheating.....
+<h1>Not cheating obviously...
+Just copy pasting things in cs lab ..... so obviously no cheating.....</h1>
-#Only we r allowed to cheat together
+<h2>Only we r allowed to cheat together </h2>